-Test Name – Enter a name for the test.
+Test Name (required field) – Enter a name for the test.
 This is a required field.

 Description (required field) – Enter a brief description of the test.
 Questions cannot be added to the test until the Test Description is set.

 State Standard – Enter a State Standard that aligns with the test.
 Kindergarten and 1st Grade State Standards for all states are available in ESGI.
 Entering a State Standard in the Test Details area will not display on any reports.